championballer/cleanser/README.md

 # fileSorter
-Sort files into folders based on some metric
+Sort files into folders based on their extension